 - Contortionist testing – this is really a design smell.
 You’re probably adding tests after the code was written and are required to bend over backwards to construct those tests owing to poorly designed code.
 This especially involves NEEDing to use mocking of static functions or types.

 Please feel free to complain about your own testing smells in the comments below.
-I plan to flesh each of the above out into their own short article in due course.
+I plan to flesh out examples of the above in due course.

 Other Test Smells resources: